Pengalu/pengalu.me-jekyll/_posts/Engineering/2023-9-14-cardboard.md

 Viability, Style, Strength, and Cad-ability.
 Mayer placed highly in viability for construction, style, and strength especially because basing the design of the furniture piece off of an actual canopy-like structure would make it easy to have a mostly clear space below it.
 Unfortunately, Cad-ability was low- the cross hatching was a concern, but we decided it'd be worth a shot after Mayer's work beat the closest other designer- Frank Lloyd Wright- in most categories.

+### Prompt Question: What part of the Engineering Design Process do you believe will be hardest for you?
+Why?
+Conversely, what step will be easiest and why?
+I honestly can't decide whether the creating or planning phase will be the hardest.
+Working with random scrap cardboard will be challenging, especially with the natural flow and cross-hatching in the designs we're inspired by.
+On the other hand, we definitely had an easy time researching and defining design criteria- can it hold weight, does it look cool, can we make it.
+Ask / Research was pretty light on our end.